braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/fireos/advanced_use_cases/runtime_configuration.md

 ---
 ## Runtime Configuration

-Runtime configuration is an optional way to configure your app at runtime in place of an `appboy.xml`.
-The use of both runtime configuration and `appboy.xml` configuration is still possible.
-Runtime configured values will always take precedence over the same value in the `appboy.xml`.
-If the Braze SDK can find all values in the runtime configuration, then the `appboy.xml` is no longer needed and can be removed.
+Runtime configuration is an optional way to configure your app at runtime in place of an `braze.xml`.
+The use of both runtime configuration and `braze.xml` configuration is still possible.
+Runtime configured values will always take precedence over the same value in the `braze.xml`.
+If the Braze SDK can find all values in the runtime configuration, then the `braze.xml` is no longer needed and can be removed.
 See the full documentation [here][1].

 ### Example Usage